SGDDNB/CLIPreg/README.md

 ### HeLa stimulated by EGF data preparation

-The csv files used for pre-processing can be found in the example flder of CLIPreg’s github page.
+The csv files used for pre-processing can be found in the example folder of CLIPreg’s github page.

 ``` r